Joshimuz/mcbingo/.github/ISSUE_TEMPLATE/new-goal-suggestion.md

+---
+name: New Goal Suggestion
+about: Suggest a new goal to be added
+title: "[NEW GOAL]"
+labels: New Goal
+assignees: Joshimuz

+---
 **Name of the Goal**
 What should the name of the Goal be?
 This is the text that is used inside the squares on the sheet